Barlow-Robotics/2014CS/README.md

-Hunter lightman is the least cool guy on the robotics team.
+Michael Lin is the coolest guy on the robotics team.
 ======